 - 1. Verify that your cluster conforms to one of the Supported Replication Scenarios. - 2.
-If the source cluster is managed by a different Cloudera Manager server than the destination cluster, configure a peer relationship.
-If the source or destination is Amazon S3, you must configure AWS credentials. - 3.
+If the source cluster is managed by a different Cloudera Manager server than the destination cluster, configure a peer relationship. - 3.
 Do one of the following: - From the Backup tab, select Replications. - From the Clusters tab, go to the Hive service and select Quick Links > Replication.